ccashwell/is_crawler/README.md

 is\_crawler does exactly what you might think it does: determine if the current request is coming from a crawler or bot.

-It includes `is_any_crawler?` methods into `ActionController::Base`, so it is always available with any request.

 ## Installation

 Add this line to your application's Gemfile: